 Local governments may request access to an extract of the Provincial Voters List for their jurisdiction to administer local elections.
-See our Local Government Information page for more information.
+See our Voters Lists for Local Governments page for more information.

 Candidates for local elections must contact their local government to obtain a copy of the local government voters list.
 To contact your local government (city, regional district, municipality, etc.), use CivicInfo BC’s Organizations page.